 What Happens Before Weight Loss Surgery?

 Ahead of any weight loss surgery, you'll go through an evaluation that includes counseling and various tests.

 All types of weight loss surgery have pros and cons.
 Those that involve more cutting, sewing up, and rearranging things inside your body may give slightly better results, but they also may come with more side effects.

 How Much Weight Will I Lose?

 How much weight you lose in the first year after surgery depends on the type of surgery.
-You may lose between 50% and 70% of your extra body weight within two years after surgery.
+You may lose between 50% and 70% of your extra body weight within 2 years after surgery.